vectorgrp/sil-kit/docs/usage/demos.rst

 expected output and or results are.
 All demo source code is located in the Git repository in the folder Demos.

-.. |UtilDir| replace:: build/Release
+.. |UtilDir| replace:: ./SilKit/bin
-.. |DemoDir| replace:: build/Release
+.. |DemoDir| replace:: ./SilKit/bin
 .. |Monitor| replace::  |UtilDir|/sil-kit-monitor
 .. |Registry| replace::  |UtilDir|/sil-kit-registry
 .. |SystemController| replace::  |UtilDir|/sil-kit-system-controller

 .. admonition:: Note

-   All paths on the following pages are relative to the top level of the Git repository.
-Build artifacts are assumed to be located in a ``build`` subdirectory.
+   All paths on this page are relative to the top level of the pre-built Vector SIL Kit packages.
-   For simplicity's sake all paths assume a Release configuration.

 To build the demos, please refer to :ref:`sec:build-demos`.